 It is without a doubt that all of us are experiencing collective trauma stemming from this pandemic.
 Certainly, those who have lost loved ones from this virus are carrying a heavy burden of emotional grief, which many of us pray we would never know what it is like to experience.
 But even for those of us who haven’t lost loved ones or been personally afflicted by this virus, we are still experiencing collective trauma because of this pandemic which continues to cause uncertainty about how we earn a living, how we educate our children, or when we can plan our future.

-Yes, like many of you, I am concerned about the future.
+Yes, like many of you, I am concerned about the future when it comes to this pandemic as cases are rapidly increasing across the world, especially in North America as we approach winter.
 But I am also gravely concerned about how much longer the emotional and spiritual wellbeing of my friends, neighbors, and fellow citizens can be sustained.
-As a church pastor and hospital chaplain, I have seen the emotional and spiritual wellbeing of my congregants, and patients begin to degrade as this year drags on.
-And I also have seen how my fellow clergy, social workers, and therapists are struggling to sustain their emotional and spiritual wellbeing.
+Like you, I have seen the emotional and spiritual wellbeing of friends, family, and neighbors, begin to degrade as this year drags on as we continue to face grief, chaos, and uncertainty collectively as a society.

-But beyond all that, we must learn to show kindness and empathy towards one another.
+But beyond all that, we must learn to show kindness and empathy towards one another, recognizing that all of us are experiencing in these challenging times uncertainty and grief.
 Empathy is something that seems to be missing in our current society, especially empathy towards people who don’t think or look the same way we do.
 However, if you look hard enough, you still might be able to see it.
-And when we are able to show empathy through listening, helping in small ways, and acknowledging that we aren’t the only ones having a rough year, we can make a profound impact not only in the lives of others but also ourselves.
+And when we are able to show empathy through listening, helping in small ways, and acknowledging that we aren’t the only ones having a rough year, we can make a profound impact not only in the lives of others but also in ourselves.

-“We must learn to regard people less in the light of what they do or omit to do, and more in the light of what they suffer,” writes .
+“We must learn to regard people less in the light of what they do or omit to do, and more in the light of what they suffer,” writes Dietrich Bonhoeffer.

 I am not too sure what else this year has in store for us as a country and as a world.
 And certainly, there are monumental challenges for us to overcome in the months and years ahead which will take an enormous effort from all of us as a society to address.